Understanding Dependent Care Reimbursement Accounts

 What are Dependent Care Reimbursement Accounts?

-Dependent care reimbursement accounts pay for dependent care while you're at work.
-Dependents are typically defined as children under the age of 12, a disabled spouse or dependent parents.
+Dependent care reimbursement accounts reimburse eligible dependent care expenses while you are at work.
+Dependents are typically defined as children under age 13, a disabled spouse, or dependent parents who rely on you for care.

 Depending on your tax filing status, you can contribute up to $6,000 annually to a dependent care reimbursement account.
-The money deposited into your dependent care reimbursement account is not refundable and does not carry over to the next year, so you'll lose any funds you do not use.
+Funds deposited are generally use-it-or-lose-it and do not carry over to the next year, so unused balances may be forfeited.

 What Do Dependent Care Reimbursement Accounts Cover?

-• Childcare before and after school for kids 13 and younger
+• Childcare before and after school for children 13 and younger

-• In-home care as long as the provider is not your dependent
+• In-home care, provided the caregiver is not your dependent

-• Home or daycare for disabled dependents who live with you at least eight hours a day
+• Care in your home or at a daycare for disabled dependents who live with you at least eight hours a day

 • Licensed child and adult daycare providers